AObuchow/OpenKlippings/README.md

 Open Source Java app for organizing Kindle clippings by book title.
 # Why use OpenKlippings?
 By default, on the Amazon site you can only sort through your Kindle notes and highlights by title for Amazon-bought books.
-For all other documents, this information is added to a singular file which can quickly become lengthy and difficult to naviguate.
+For all other documents, this information is added to a singular `MyClippings.txt` file which can quickly become lengthy and difficult to naviguate.

 OpenKlippings allows you to sort through your Kindle notes and highlights by exporting each title to a seperate text file, regardless of whether they were purchased from Amazon or not.